Important Information for 2022 Statistics

 Free School Meals

-Free School Meals – in England in January 2019, children in state-funded schools were entitled to receive free school meals if a parent or carer were in receipt of any of the following benefits:
+Free School Meals – in England, children in state-funded schools were entitled to receive free school meals if a parent or carer were in receipt of any of the following benefits: